sinamajidian/workshops/2021_GEO/README.md

 ## link to the recording

 Yo can download the recorded workshop from [here](https://drive.google.com/drive/folders/1YmQhFh5omAfkgZa2MoNnSnrOOOH7-eHh?usp=sharing) in google drive.
-The workshop was held in Persian Language.
+The workshop was held online in Persian Language.

 ## index

 1. Basic biology

 2. Microarray technology